- Before rewiring any ceiling fan. Turn off electrical current at source by turning off circuit breakers.

-- CAUTION: Failure to disconnect power supply to ceiling fan may cause serious injury or death.
+- Failure to disconnect power to the ceiling fan may cause electrical shock, fire hazard, serious injury, or death.

 - Detach switch housing or light kit from the ceiling fan and unplug the kit wires.

 - Unscrew the switch nut attached to the existing fan switch.

 - Lower the fan switch and connected wires cautiously from the switch housing.

 - Write down the color of each wire and the portal number to which they are attached to on the switch.